2025 Drinking Water Quality Report

 Water Quality Data Tables of Detected Contaminants

 The Town Of Lillington and Harnett Regional Water routinely monitors for over 150 contaminants in your drinking water according to Federal and State laws.
-The table below lists all the drinking water contaminants that were detected for the Lillington Water System for the 2024 year.
-The presence of contaminants does not necessarily indicate the water poses a health risk.
+The table below lists all the drinking water contaminants that were detected for the Lillington Water System for the 2025 year.
+The presence of contaminants does not necessarily indicate the water poses a health risk

 Contaminant (units)